Scheffler pulls away for 6-shot lead at Tour Championship

 Scheffler already has won four times this year, including the Masters, to reach No. 1 in the world and is considered a shoo-in for PGA Tour player of the year.

 He won just over $14 million in the regular season — already a record, and not surprising given the steady rise in prize money.
-He won a $4 million bonus from the “Comcast Business Tour Top 10” for leading the FedEx Cup in the regular season, along with a $1 million bonus for winning the Aon Risk-Reward Challenge.
+He won a $2 million bonus for leading the FedEx Cup in the regular season, along with a $1 million bonus for winning the Aon Risk-Reward Challenge.

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports